ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 The Nightstalker archetype emulates a unique form of shadow magic, used to create shadowy familiars to accompany you in battle.
 By walking this path, you learn to use your shadow familiar like an extension of yourself, using them like a weapon as you stalk through the dim forests and vast plains of the world, searching for your prey.
 Your choice of familiar defines your style of fighting, with each familiar playing a different role on the hunt and on the battlefield.
 #### **Seedmaster Conclave**<sup>(UA)</sup>

+#### **Tamaya Conclave**<sup>(RGYR)</sup>
+The secrets of hanabi, alchemical fabrications that explode in dazzling arrays of light and sound, are some of the most well-guarded of any of the artificing guilds .
+However, no ship is entirely without leaks, and well-kept secrets fetch a high price .
+Whether from a jaded pyrotechnician, stolen formulae, or enough coin in the right hands, some enter- prising individuals learn these clandestine secrets .
+Known as Tamaya, such rogues use the pseudo-magic of fireworks as weapons to supplement their gunpowder-fuelled toolbox, sending enemies spiraling into disarray and chaos .
+Using artifice and ingenuity, these masters of thunder, fire, and smoke prove true the old adage: sufficiently advanced technology is indistinguishable from magic .
 #### ~~**Beast Trainer Conclave**<sup>(TOH)</sup>~~

 #### **Grove Warden Conclave**<sup>(TOH)</sup>